dotnet-presentations/eshop-app-workshop/labs/2-Create-Blazor-Frontend/README.md

     }
     ```

+1. Register the `CatalogService` with the application's DI container and configure its base address to point at the `catalog-api` resource by adding a line to the `Extensions/HostingExtensions.cs` file:

+    ```csharp
+    // HTTP and gRPC client registrations
+    builder.Services.AddHttpClient<CatalogService>(o => o.BaseAddress = new("http://catalog-api"));
+    ```

 1. Ensure the `WebApp` project builds successfully before continuing.

 ## Update the home page to display catalog items

+Now that we have a service we can use to easily retrieve the catalog items from the Catalog API, let's update the site's home page to use the service and display some catalog items.

+1. In the `WebApp` project, open the `Components/Pages/Catalog.razor` file.
+Note that this page is configured to be the home page (served from the `/` path) via the `@page "/"` directive at the top of the file.
+1. In order to get an instance of the `CatalogService` class you